-The standard fridge system includes:
+The top-loading fridge system includes:

-- In the area between the galley hob and the sinks there is the fridge, with a capacity of about 150 litres.
-It can be opened from the top, by lifting its lid, and it is equipped with racks for a more functional arrangement of its contents. - A 12 Vdc electrical compressor with its ventilated condenser, located in an appropriate room in the lower part of the sink cabinet, and accessible opening the rubbish bin door - The above-mentioned room is also equipped with suitable grilles, one of which is installed on the bulkhead towards the bow and connects the room to the adjacent dinette pouf; two more grilles are located in the sink cabinet, one on each door.
-The pouf has a further grille on its bulkhead towards the bow; this will guarantee good and necessary ventilation. - A thermostat to adjust the temperature, easily accessible by lifting the fridge lid. - An evaporator, following the three vertical sides inside the fridge. - The fridge unit is activated by the FRIDGE switch in the 12 Vdc electrical panel (see page 50). - The fridge unit is then started by the thermostat located inside the fridge. - In the bottom of the fridge there is a drain hole that allows the condensation water to be periodically collected in a bottle or another container and then thrown away.
-For carrying out this operation, under the galley floorboard, near the sink drain valve, there is a short pipe with a tap on its end which can be opened to drain the water.
+- In the area between the galley hob and the sinks there is the fridge, with a capacity of about 145 litres.
+It can be opened from the top, by lifting its lid, and it is equipped with racks for a more functional arrangement of its contents. - A 12 Vdc electrical compressor with its ventilated condenser, located in an appropriate room in the lower part of the sink cabinet, and accessible opening the rubbish bin door. - The above-mentioned room is also equipped with two suitable ventilation openings: one is linked to a row of holes located in the upper part of he sofa, through a short flexible pipe, and the other one is linked to some holes in the lower part of the sink cabinet doors. - A thermostat to adjust the temperature, easily accessible by lifting the fridge lid. - An evaporator, following the three vertical sides inside the fridge. - The fridge unit is activated by the FRIDGE switch in the 12 Vdc electrical panel (see page 53). - The fridge unit is then started by the thermostat located inside the fridge. - In the bottom of the fridge there is a drain hole that allows the condensation water to be periodically collected in a bottle or another container and then thrown away.
+For carrying out this operation, under the galley floorboard, near the sink drain valve, there is a short pipe with a tap on its end, which can be opened to drain the water.